dougnd/glmnet-matlab/README.md

 ## Build instructions

-The following instructions indicate how it was built with Matlab 2021b and gcc 9.5.0 on Palmetto and can be used to rebuild for newer versions:
+The following instructions indicate how it was built with Matlab 2022a and intel oneapi compilers on Palmetto and can be used to rebuild for newer versions:

 Get on a compute node:
 ```